-As in every other civilization on earth, each town, city or village in Spain has a post office.
-However, if all you are after is a stamp, it isn't worth waiting in line when there is a simpler (although slightly illogical) alternative—a tobacconist.
+Each town, city, or village in Spain has a post office.
+However, if all you are after is a stamp, it isn't worth waiting in line when there is a simpler alternative—a tobacconist.

 - Stamp - sello (seh-yo)